 Q. What should I know for my first appointment?

-A. For your first appointment, be sure to wear loose comfortable clothing and eat something at least one hour beforehand.
-Your first appointment will last an hour and a half, with all other appointments lasting one hour.
+A. For your first appointment, be sure to wear loose comfortable clothing and eat something at least 30 min prior to your treatment time.
+Your first appointment will last approximately 75-90 min, with all other appointments lasting 50-60 min.
 The benefits of acupuncture start immediately.
 After your first treatment you could experience an excellent night of sleep, higher energy, more focus, less stress and a reduction in pain.

 Q. What should I wear for my treatments?

 A. It is best to wear loose, comfortable clothing to your appointments.
 However, anything is fine!
 There are plenty of sheets and infrared heat lamps to help keep you warm and comfortable!

 A. Acupuncture needles are thinner than a strand of hair and typically do not cause pain.
 Everyone's perceptions of pain and discomfort are of course different.
 As a practitioner, I take great pride in being very skilled and compassionate in approaching each of her patient's needs and concerns .
 I treat many needle-phobic patients and has specific methods to help ease fears and calm the nervous system's response.
 More common sensations one might feel include an achy or dull throbbing sensation, warmth, or a slight sense of things "moving" in the body.
 All of these feelings show that the "Qi" (chi) or the energy that flows through your body has been awakened, and this is a good thing!